Leon-aka-10/Cloud-DevOps-ND-Final-Project/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+#### Setup and Configure Docker locally
+1. Download and install docker desktop on system and integrate it with wsl2(For window users)
+2. Then you can apply and restart after the above configuration has been done.
-* Setup and Configure Kubernetes locally
+#### Setup and Configure Kubernetes locally
+1. On your Docker desktop you can enable kubernetes on it and apply and restart docker.
+2. Then you can install kubectl to enable you interact with kubernetes.
-* Create Flask app in Container
+#### Create Flask app in Container
+1. Simply a docker build command or running your created docker bash script.
 * Run via kubectl